jfallmann/diffTF_Fork/docs/chapter2.rst

 1. I received an error, and the pipeline did not finish.

   As explained in Section :ref:`docs-errors`, you first have to identify and fix the error.
-Rerunning then becomes trivially easy: just restart Snakemake, it will start off where it left off: at the step that produced that error.
+Rerunning then becomes trivially easy: just restart *Snakemake*, it will start off where it left off: at the step that produced that error.

 2. I want to rerun a specific part of the pipeline only.